himorin/editor-collab/input-explainer.md

 # WebXR Device API - Input
-This document is a subsection of the main WebXR Device API explainer document which can be found [here](explainer.md).
-The main explainer contains all the information you could possibly want to know about setting up a WebXR session, the render loop, and more.
-In contrast, this document covers how to manage input across the range of XR hardware.
+This document explains the portion of the WebXR APIs for managing input across the range of XR hardware.
+For context, it may be helpful to have first read about [WebXR session establishment](explainer.md) and [spatial tracking](spatial-tracking-explainer.md).
+Further information can also be found in the [environmental awareness explainer](environmental-awareness-explainer.md).

 ## Concepts
-XR hardware provides a wide variety of input mechanisms including, but not limited to, screen taps, spatially-tracked articulated hands, single button clickers, voice commands, and fully spatially-tracked controllers with multiple buttons, joysticks, triggers, or touchpads.

-The goal of the WebXR API is to enable the widest-range of potential input devices, which it does by focusing on what they have in common and categorizing them based on their differences.
-The commonality is that users will always need a way to aim in 3D space and a mechanism to indicate a when they are attempting to interact with what they are aiming at.
-This concept is the foundation of the `XRInputSource` design and is known as "aim and select".
+In addition to the diversity of tracking and display technology, XR hardware may support a wide variety of input mechanisms including screen taps, motion controllers (with multiple buttons, joysticks, triggers, touchpads, etc), voice commands, spatially-tracked articulated hands, single button clickers, and more.
+Despite this variation, all XR input mechanisms have a common purpose: enabling users to aim in 3D space and perform an action on the target of that aim.
+This concept is known as "aim and select" and is the foundation for how input is exposed in WebXR.

 ### Aiming categories
-The `XRInputSource` inherits from `XRSpace` and the intended aiming ray is defined as the forward vector in this space.
-While the selection mechanism will vary uniquely for each input device, the aiming mechanisms can be grouped into three categories: `tracked-pointer`, `gaze`, and `screen`.

-#### Tracked Pointer
-Tracked pointers are input sources that are tracked independently of the viewer's location.
-Examples include the Oculus Touch motion controllers and the Magic Leap hand tracking.

-In addition to the `XRSpace` intrinsic to an `XRInputSource`, this category of `XRInputSource` also exposes a secondary `XRSpace` called the `gripSpace` that communicates the location of the motion controller in a user's hand.
-This different from the aiming ray, which often will have an origin at the tip of the motion controller and be angled slightly downward for comfort.
-The exact orientation of the ray relative to a given device should follow platform-specific guidelines if there are any.
-In the absence of platform-specific guidance or a physical device, the target ray should most likely point in the same direction as the user's index finger if it was outstretched.
-For more details this topic, see the [Grip space](#Grip-space) section.
+All WebXR input sources can be divided into one of three categories based on the method by which users must aim: 'gaze', 'tracked-pointer', and 'screen'.

 #### Gaze
 Gaze-based input sources do not have their own tracking mechanism and instead use the viewer's head position for aiming.
 Example include 0DOF clickers, headset buttons, regular gamepads, and certain voice commands.
 Within this category, some input sources are persistent (e.g. those backed by hardware) while others will come-and-go when invoked by the user (e.g. voice commands).

+#### Tracked Pointer
+Tracked pointers are input sources able to be tracked separately from the viewer.
+Examples include the Oculus Touch motion controllers and the Magic Leap hand tracking.
+For motion controllers, the aiming ray will often have an origin at the tip of motion controller and be angled slightly downward for comfort.
+The exact orientation of the ray relative to a given device follows platform-specific guidelines if there are any.
+In the absence of platform-specific guidance or a physical device, the target ray points in the same direction as the user's index finger if it was outstretched.
+Within this category, input sources are considered connected even if they are temporarily unable to be tracked in space.

 #### Screen
-When using an XR session on a 2D screen, pointer events on the relevant screen regions are monitored and `XRInputSource`s are generated in response to allow unified input handling with immersive mode controller or gaze input.
+Screen based input is driven by mouse and touch interactions on a 2D screen that are then translated into a 3D aiming ray.
+The aiming ray originates at the interacted point on the screen, projected onto the near clipping plane (defined by the `depthNear` attribute of the `XRSession`), and extending out into the scene along that projected vector.
+To accomplish this, pointer events over the relevant screen regions are monitored and temporary input sources are generated in response to allow unified input handling.
 For inline sessions with an `outputContext`, the monitored region is the `outputContext`'s canvas.
 For immersive sessions (e.g. hand-held AR), the entire screen is monitored.
-The screen-based `XRInputSource`'s aiming ray must originate at the point that was interacted with on the canvas, projected onto the near clipping plane (defined by the `depthNear` attribute of the `XRSession`) and extending out into the scene along that projected vector.

 ### Selection styles
-In addition to an aiming ray, all `XRInputSource` objects must provide a mechanism for the user to perform a "select" action.
+In addition to an aiming ray, all input sources must provide a mechanism for the user to perform a "select" action.
 This user intent is communicated to developers through events which are discussed in detail in the [Input events](#Input-events) section.
 The physical action which triggers this selection differs based on the input type, and may indicate (but is not limited to):

   * Pressing a trigger
   * Clicking a touchpad